ShahramShakiba/Inventory-App/README.md

-- A _inventory_ is a software application designed to help businesses or individuals manage their inventory of products or goods. <br/>
+- An _inventory-app_ is a software application designed to help businesses or individuals manage their inventory of products or goods. <br/>

 - **`Some benefits of using an inventory-app :`**<br/>
 **_1. Improved accuracy_ :**<br/>